KarrLab/intro_to_wc_modeling/docs/concepts_skills/software_engineering/structuring_python_projects.rst

                 secret/                 # git-ignored fixtures that contain usernames, passwords, and tokens requirements.txt            # list of packages required to run the tests; used by CircleCI docs/                           # directory for documentation
-            conda.environment.yml       # conda environment to compile documentation conf.py                     # documentation configuration
+            conf.py                     # documentation configuration
             index.rst                   # main documentation file
-            requirements.txt            # list of packages required to compile the documentation; used by Read the Docs _build/html/                # directory where compiled documentation is saved _static                     # optional for static files such as .css and .js files needed for the documentation examples/                       # (optional) directory for examples of how to use the code
+            requirements.txt            # list of packages required to compile the documentation requirements.rtd.txt        # list of packages required to compile the documentation; used by Read the Docs _build/html/                # directory where compiled documentation is saved _static                     # optional for static files such as .css and .js files needed for the documentation examples/                       # (optional) directory for examples of how to use the code